 Why is it important to document our work?

-an OVN is a flow-through organization, which means that people come and go at a rate higher than in a classical organization.
-It is important that every individual who passes through the network leaves something behind, so that stuff can pile up, so that our commons can grow in order to increase the value of our community.
+An OVN is a flow-through organization, which means that people come and go at a rate higher than in a traditional organization.
+It is important that every individual who passes through the network leaves something behind, so that stuff can pile up, so that our commons can grow in order to increase the economic potential and the attractiveness of our network.
 Documentation is part of what we call capturing mechanisms.
 Picture a river that goes fast in a mountainous area.
 The bottom of the river is usually filled with rocks, a desert.
-Imagine the same river going through a small lake and continuing its path towards their oceanic destination.
-The lake is a place where the flow slows down.
-This is where plants and animals gather in numbers and diversity, creating an ecosystem.
+Imagine this river now meandering in a plane, going through small lakes and continuing its path towards their oceanic destination.
+As the river slows down, sediments deposit to the button and plants and animals gather in numbers and diversity, creating an ecosystem.
 They become capturing mechanisms, taking essentials from the flow and depositing them in and around the lake, transforming it.
-An OVN is similar to the lake, slowing down the flow and capturing value from it, increasing its wealth and diversity.
+An OVN is similar to this slow river zone, slowing down the flow of agents and capturing resources, increasing its wealth and diversity.
 Documentation is one example of capturing mechanism.
 It fixes knowledge, processes, methods, etc. so that others can build on top, later.

 Why is it important to socialize work?

 OVN projects are open ventures, or open enterprises.
-The difference between an open venture and a classical company is that the open venture gets its resources for development from its environment, which can be the entire world, through processes like crowdsourcing and crowdfunding.
-The classical company deals with a confined pool of resources, like the number of employees, a budget, etc. OVN projects develop by attracting skills, material resources, money, ideas and designs, etc, through affiliation (individuals with different assets join projects) and contributions.
+The difference between an open venture and a traditional company is that the open venture gets its resources for development from its environment, which can be the entire world, through various crowdsourcing processes.
+The traditional company deals with a finite pool of resources, such as the number of employees, its budget, etc. OVN projects develop by attracting skills, material resources, money, ideas and designs, etc, through affiliation (individuals with different assets join projects) and contributions.
 In order to attract more resources to a project, we need to send signals out there, using social media and other means, about our successes and about our problems.
 Socializing our work means making our work available to the public and engage people in it through social media, by posting and propagating content like blogs, pictures, videos...
 It is also very important to realize that open projects, like OVN projects, require a critical mass to become statistically stable.
 In other words, a minimum number of individuals are required in a project, in order for it to develop in a more predictable manner.
 Open projects also require redundancy, meaning that they need more than one individual per important role, in order to increase the probability to have someone in that role at every critical moment.
-In order to keep projects above the critical level we constantly need to reach out for participants.
+In order to keep projects above the critical level, we constantly need to reach out to participants.
 Projects that fall below the critical level become unstable.

 Why is this website so ugly?

-We built our website on Google Sites because it is user friendly and adaptable, where affiliates of the network can contribute to the website's development with ease.
-We know this website format is not the most aesthetic; however, Sensorica is an open-access online community, and thus we must have a website that enables all members to post content, edit pages, and improve our web infrastructure.
-We aim to implement better web infrastructure in the future.
+We built our website on Google Sites because it is user friendly and adaptable, allowing all affiliates to contribute to shape our digital environment.
+We are designing better web infrastructure.
 Can you help us with this transition and make our site the best it can be?
-Please join our community and become a member of our Open Value Network infrastructure.
+Please join our network.
+Se more on Open Value Network infrastructure.